Waiheke Island: Amalgamation with Auckland City, later Auckland Council

 In 1989 Waiheke County Council was amalgamated with Auckland City Council as part of Local Government restructuring of that year.

 In 1990 the Waiheke Community Board formally requested the right to de-amalgamate from the city.
 A 'De-amalgamation Committee' was established by Council to facilitate the Board's wish.
 However, this proved not to be to the liking of most of Auckland's citizens.
 In 1991, the city responded to a campaign run by a pro-union group, the Waiheke Island Residents & Ratepayers Association (Inc) by holding a democratic referendum.
 The de-amalgamation proposal sponsored by the Community Board was defeated.

 In 2008, the Royal Commission on Auckland Governance received 3,080 submissions (from a population of 1.2 million), 737 of which were made by Waihekeans (population 8,500), almost 1/4 of all submissions.
-This exemplified the level of citizen involvement found on Waiheke.
 A public meeting of 150 residents on 29 March 2008 found a majority in favour of breaking away from Auckland City.
 The Royal Commission recommended that Waiheke Island retain its community board with enhanced powers.
 When Auckland Council was created in 2010 by amalgamating seven councils and territorial authorities and Auckland Regional Council, Waiheke was given its own local board.

 The Waiheke Local Board was elected in the October 2010 Auckland local elections as part of the Auckland Council.

 The 2010 local elections resulted in Waiheke resident Mike Lee becoming the Councillor for the Waitemata and Gulf ward.
 Denise Roche, Faye Storer, Jo Holmes, Don McKenzie and Jim Hannan were elected to the new Local Board.
 After Roche's resignation after becoming a Member of Parliament for the Green Party of New Zealand in 2011, Paul Walden was elected in a by-election.

 In 2013 Lee was re-elected.
 Paul Walden was re-elected to the Local Board, joined by Beatle Treadwell, Becs Ballard, John Meeuwsen and Shirin Brown.

 In 2016, Lee was re-elected.
 Paul Walden, Shirin Brown and John Meeuwsen were re-elected to the Local Board.
 Newly elected were Cath Handley and Bob Upchurch.

 In 2015–16, the subject of amalgamation remained a hot topic on the island with an application filed with the Local Government Commission from a group called Our Waiheke for a unitary authority.